Introduction to green infrastructure and grey infrastructure

 One of the challenges surrounding green infrastructure and grey infrastructure is a lack of clear, consistent definitions of the terms.
 Green infrastructure and grey infrastructure can both refer to work outside of water, such as buildings or transport; however, each of these can also impact water management.

-Green infrastructure is the “strategic use of networks of natural lands, working landscapes, and other open spaces to conserve ecosystem values and functions and provide associated benefits to human populations” (Allen, 2012) [1].
+Green infrastructure is the “strategic use of networks of natural lands, working landscapes, and other open spaces to conserve ecosystem values and functions and provide associated benefits to human populations” (Allen, 2012) [i].

-Blue-green infrastructure is also a term used interchangeably with green infrastructure to describe things like rain gardens or reed beds that treat wastewater.
-Green infrastructure is generally decentralized; water is captured and treated where it falls, rather than being transported to a treatment facility.
+Blue-green infrastructure is also a term, used interchangeably with green infrastructure, to describe things like rain gardens or reed beds that treat wastewater.
+Green infrastructure is generally decentralized, meaning water is captured and treated where it falls, rather than being transported to a treatment facility.

-Grey infrastructure refers to the human-engineered infrastructure for water resources such as water and wastewater treatment plants, pipelines, and reservoirs.
+Grey infrastructure refers to human-engineered infrastructure for water resources, such as water and wastewater treatment plants, pipelines, and dams.
 Grey infrastructure typically refers to components of a centralized approach to water management.

 Green infrastructure terminology can also be used in the context of low impact development (LID).